-[Clause 30 amended in Gazette 12 Dec 2014 p.
+[Clause 30 amended: Gazette 12 Dec 2014 p.
 4730.]

 Division 8 — Washing up facilities for campers

 31. Washing up facilities for campers

 (1) A camping ground is to have at least one trough for the washing of utensils used for cooking and eating for each 20 camp sites, unless otherwise approved for a nature based park.